Andrew Henderson

 Please note, this bit is about the island of Dominica and NOT about the Dominican Republic – two separate countries.

-As home to the world’s most affordable citizenship by investment program, Dominica isn’t just a place to get a second passport, it’s also a Caribbean paradise where over 2,000 Americans live.
-These are mostly retirees and sunbirds, so if you’re after an upbeat lifestyle, Dominica is possibly not for you.
+As home to the world’s most affordable Citizenship-by-Investment program, Dominica isn’t just a place to get a second passport; it’s also a Caribbean paradise where over 2,000 Americans live.
+These are primarily retirees and sunbirds, so if you’re after an upbeat lifestyle, Dominica may not be for you.

 Unlike Saint Kitts and Nevis, where English is also a very commonly spoken language, Dominica does have an income tax, so be careful spending too much time there.